Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Indiana has combined with its opponents to score more than 42.5 points in five of nine games this season.
+- Indiana has combined with its opponents to put up more than 42.5 points in five of nine games this season.

 - Rutgers' games have gone over 42.5 points in four of eight chances this season.